 The other type of lost wage benefit is temporary partial disability.
 You can get this if the doctor says you can work light duty and you actually return to work, but you are not able to make the amount of money that you were making before the injury, you will get 2/3rds of the difference between your pre-injury average weekly wage and your post injury wage.
-Neither cost of living adjustments nor minimum compensation rates apply to temporary partial disability, but the maximum compensation rate does.
-This means that, even after you return work with restrictions, if your wage loss is greater than \$1,494.10 you will only receive \$996.00.
+Neither Cost of living adjustments nor minimum compensation rates apply to temporary partial disability, but the maximum compensation rate does.
+This means that, even after you return work with restrictions, if your wage loss is greater than \$1,462.50, you will only receive \$975.00.

 2. Medical benefits for your injury.
 The employee is entitled to lifetime medical benefits as long as the treatment is related to the original work injury and the treatment is deemed reasonable and necessary by the treating physician.
 To get a treating physician, your employer must provide you with a panel of at least three physicians from three different practices from which to choose.
 If they do not provide you a panel within a reasonable period of time or your employer denies your workers' compensation claim, you can choose your own treating physician.
 It is horrible that a valid claim may be denied, but the silver lining is that you get to choose your own treating physician.
 Many unscrupulous insurance adjusters put physicians on their panels that they hope will be more in favor of the employer and the insurance company than the injured worker.
 The issue of providing a panel within a "reasonable time" is very difficult to figure out and really just depends on the severity of the injury.
 Many times employers and insurance companies deny medical benefits, saying that the medical treatment is not related to the accident.
-This is particularly true for nurses, who often work with sore back muscles due to their unique job duties, such as transferring patients who cannot transfer themselves or dealing with combative patients.
+This happens often with back injuries.
+Many times, people may have had sore backs prior to a significant accident at work.
 The insurance company may try to say that the recommended back surgery is due to these prior minor injuries and not due to the current work accident.
 It is important to know that significant aggravations of pre-existing conditions are covered under workers' compensation.
 This means that even though you may have prior back issues, if you have an accident at work that aggravates your back, you will be able to get medical treatment for it.
 The problem comes with employers and insurance companies trying to say that the accident was not significant enough to cause any aggravation to your prior injuries.
 Therefore, it is very important when you talk to the physician to make sure you are very clear with him so your injury is documented correctly.
 Medical benefits include all medical treatment for the injury.
 This includes prescriptions, mileage, and medical equipment.
 There are no co-payments.
 You are entitled to mileage to and from physical therapy, to and from the doctor, to and from hospitals for diagnostic tests, and any medical treatment.
-As of 2016, mileage is 55.5 cents per mile.
+As of 2015, mileage is 55.5 cents per mile.
 In the appendix, I have attached a sample mileage chart to help you collect your mileage benefits.
 You can go to my website and download the form at www.injuredworkerslawfirm.com.